quantmind/quantflow/notebooks/cir.md

 $\kappa$ is the mean reversion speed, $\theta$ the long term value of $x_t$, $\sigma$ controls the standard deviation given by $\sigma\sqrt{x_t}$ and $w_t$ is a brownian motion.

-Importantly, the process remains positive if
+Importantly, the process remains positive if the Feller condition is satisfied

 \begin{equation}
  2 \kappa \theta > \sigma^2
 \end{equation}

+In the code, the initial value of the process, ${\bf x}_0$, is given by the `rate` field, for example, a CIR process can be created via

 ```{code-cell} ipython3
 from quantflow.sp.cir import CIR